iAmBrig12/REU_AI_Thermography/README.md

 ### Configuration Files:
 #### fused_silica.json, GaN_config.json, InSb_config.json

-- Json configuration files containing the neural network model training parameters as well as the necessary file paths for training and testing.
+- Json configuration files containing the neural network model training.
 - Any adjustments made to the training data path and model parameters will be made here.

 ### Neural Network:
 #### thermography_model.py
-- Python script to build neural network
+- Python script to build neural network.
-- The structure of the network is dynamic based on the configuration file provided to accomodate different media
+- The structure of the network is dynamic based on the configuration file provided to accomodate different media.

 ### Model Training:
 #### train.py
-- Python script to train a model using a config file and training data file
+- Python script to train a model using a config file and training data file.
-- Trained model will be saved to a path designated by config file
+- Trained model state dictionary will be saved to a path designated by the user in the command line input.

-#### fused_silica_train.xlsx, GaN_train.xlsx, InSb_train.xlsx
-- Training files for models
+- All models are saved in the Models folder under the material that it was trained for

 ### Model Testing:
 #### test.py
-- Python script to test a model specified in the config file
+- Python script to test a model specified in the command line
-- It will test all files in a given folder
+- It will test all files in a folder given in the command line
-- Results are saved in Fused Silica results, GaN results, or InSb results, as specified in config file
+- Results are saved in Test Results under the material specified in config file.
+Under the material folders are the results for individual models.
 - Testing results:
-    - All Temperature Prediction for a Sample - Visualization of the predictions made for a random sample across all test files
-    - Average Loss Per Layer for <test_file> - Visulization of the MAE loss per material layer for each test file
+    - Test Losses - MAE Loss calculations per test file for the given model
-    - Temperature Predictions of a Random Sample for <test_file> - Visualization of predictions for a random sample made using each test file
+    - Predictions - predictions made using each test file for the given model to be used in further testing or visualization.
-    - <material> test losses - Excel file with testing results for each file

-#### Fused Silica results, GaN results, InSb results
-- Folders that testing results are saved to
-- These folders must be made before testing and are specified in config files

 #### fused_silica_gauss, GaN_gauss, InSb_gauss
 - These folders contain testing data for each material
 - Testing data has a Gaussian distribution of noise applied to the exact values computed using depth thermography equations
-- Noise distributions are: exact, SNR=55, SNR=50, SNR=45, and SNR=35, where SNR=35 represents the highest amount of noise and SNR=50 being the closest to what is expected from experimental data

 ### Data Visualization:
 #### data_visualization.ipynb
 - Jupyter Notebook that visualizes the noise added to the data in test files

 ## Usage
+python train.py <config_path> <training_data_path> <model_name>

+python test.py <config_path> <model_name> <test_file_folder>

+### Ex.
-python train.py <model_config>
+python train.py GaN_config.json GaN_training_data/exact.xlsx GaN_model_exact

-python test.py <model_config> <test_folder>
+python test.py GaN_config.json GaN_model_exact GaN_gauss